aftab97/react-2024/app/topics/js-memory-management/Readme.md

 ## Working with Non Primative values ##
-This is often not stored in the stack fram because they change size and you can push and pop e.g an Array
+This is often not stored in the stack frame because they change size and you can push and pop e.g an Array

 Example code with an Array:
 ```